savannahghi/mycarehub-playbooks/libs/kenyaemr/README.rst

 Install and Set up KenyaEMR
 ===========================

-This role installs and setups the OpenMRS-based EMR for the Kenya Ministry of Health(MoH).
+This role installs and sets up the OpenMRS-based EMR for the Kenya Ministry of Health(MoH).

 Prerequisites
 -------------